RoosCode/roosCode/README.md

 - 👋 Hi, I’m @RoosCode
 - 👀 I’m interested in cloud security and development
-- 🌱 I’m currently learning System Admin and Python
+- 🌱 I’m currently learning Java and Python
 - 💞️ I’m looking to collaborate on any project.
 Currently, I am a student and just getting started on my journey
 <!---📫 How to reach me ... coming soon to an inbox near you this will be where I will put my website --->